 1855-1857 (Annie aged 11-13) – Annie doing watercolours – “… from eleven to thirteen years, Annie used to delight her playfellows, visitors to the house, and the servants with exhibitions of … water-colour drawings” (The Queen, 15 Mar 1890, p371).

-4 May 1857 (Susan aged 13) – Susan Dacre’s home, the Stamford Arms, Altringham, being used for a property auction – “at the House of Mrs. Susan Dacre [Susan Isabel Dacre’s mother], known by the sign of the Stainford Arms, in Altringham, in the county of Chester, on Monday the 4th day of May, 1857, at half-past six o’clock in the evening … lots as may be agreed upon at the time …” (The Guardian, 24 Apr 1857).
+4 May 1857 (Isabel aged 13) – Susan Dacre’s home, the Stamford Arms, Altringham, being used for a property auction – “at the House of Mrs. Susan Dacre [Isabel Dacre’s mother], known by the sign of the Stainford Arms, in Altringham, in the county of Chester, on Monday the 4th day of May, 1857, at half-past six o’clock in the evening … lots as may be agreed upon at the time …” (The Guardian, 24 Apr 1857).

 The Stamford Arms ceased trading in 2012, and after a period of dereliction was redeveloped and now trades as The Stamford Pub.